Internet in South Africa: Mobile connectivity

 South Africa has four major cellular providers; Vodacom, Cell C, Telkom, and MTN, all of which are headquartered in the country and have invested heavily in signal infrastructure across SA.
 Numerous MVNOs operate via the major four networks, including Rain, Mr Price Mobile, Standard Bank Connect, PnP Mobile, Purple Mobile, FNB Connect, and Melon.

 The four major providers have continually upgraded their networks as new technologies have launched, shifting from their original 1G and 2G networks towards newer standards.
 Approximately 99.7% of South Africans have 3G coverage, and around 86% have 4G.

 In recent years, 5G rollout has been underway across South Africa, especially in major metropolitan areas.
 At the end of 2024, around 50% of South Africans had 5G connectivity, with a total of 73% of individuals expected to have access by 2029.

 Internet hotspots are ubiquitous in locations such as coffeehouses, supermarkets, shopping centers, hotels, and at tourist attractions.
 Many hotspots offer internet usage free of charge, though some require registering for an account first.

 Mobile subscriber figures

-Subscriber information for South Africa's major mobile network providers, as of June 2024, is in the table below.
+Subscriber information for South Africa's major mobile network providers is as follows: